yantarou/website/source/networking/midonet-integration_mem-5-rhel-7-liberty-osp-director.html.md

 ---
-title: MEM 5.0 Integration with RHOSP 8 (Liberty) on RHEL 7 using Director
+title: MEM 5.0 Integration with RHOSP Liberty on RHEL 7 using Director
 ---

-# MEM 5.0 Integration with RHOSP 8 (Liberty) on RHEL 7 using Director
+# MEM 5.0 Integration with RHOSP Liberty on RHEL 7 using Director

-This guide covers the basic steps for the integration of [Midokura Enterprise MidoNet (MEM)][mem] 5.0 into a Director-based RHOSP 8 (Liberty) OpenStack installation on RHEL 7.
+This guide covers the basic steps for the integration of [Midokura Enterprise MidoNet (MEM)][mem] 5.0 into a Director-based RHOSP Liberty OpenStack installation on RHEL 7.

-It does not cover topics like the installation of a multi-node environment, BGP uplink configuration or the MEM Manager and MEM Insights components.
+It does not cover topics like BGP uplink configuration or the MEM Manager and MEM Insights components.

 Please see the "Quick Start Guides" and the "Operations Guide" at the [MEM Documentation][mem-docs] web site for advanced installation and